PICC lines (peripherally inserted central catheters)

 Back to top

-Your PICC line will be put in by a specially trained nurse or doctor in an outpatient department or on the ward.
-It will be put in using a local anaesthetic.
+Your PICC line will be put in by a specialist nurse or doctor in an outpatient department or on a ward.
+This will be done using a local anaesthetic.

-First the skin in the area is cleaned with antiseptic solution.
-Then this area is numbed with an anaesthetic cream or injection, so you don't feel pain while the PICC line is being put in.
+First, the skin in the area is cleaned with antiseptic solution.
+Then this area is numbed with an anaesthetic cream or injection.

-When the skin is completely numb, a needle will be inserted and then removed.
-While the needle is being removed, the PICC line will be threaded through it into a large vein that leads to your heart.
+When the skin is completely numb, a needle will be put into the vein.
+The PICC line is then threaded through the needle, into a large vein that leads to your heart.
+The needle is removed at the same time.
 This shouldn't take long and is usually painless.
-The PICC line will be held securely in place by a transparent dressing.
+The PICC line will be held in place by a transparent dressing.

-You will then have a chest x-ray to check that the end of the tube is in the correct position.
+You will have a chest x-ray to check that the end of the tube is in the right place.

 Possible problems when putting in the PICC line